yuvipanda/jupyterhub-ssh/README.md

 4. Enter the token received from JupyterHub as a password.

 5. TADA :tada: Now you can transfer files to and from your home directory on the hubs.

+# Disclaimer
+I do not own this project.
+Please look at official project at https://github.com/yuvipanda/jupyterhub-ssh I just added a few lines of code to support named servers.